Version 5.2, 20 September 2022

 - Special Category Data: "Sensitive personal data given special consideration in data protection law including personal data about your health"

-2. The NHS App services and who we are
+2. Your NHS account services and who we are

-The NHS App allows you to use the following services, depending on the level of NHS login identity verification.
+Your NHS account allows you to use the following services, depending on the level of NHS login identity verification.